gordonguthrie/belka/docs/belka.md

 ```

-## Bits and pieces

-### Tidying up the request
+## Internal functions

-These functions are all called on the request that the user has sent it.
+These internal functions are all called by the handling function to process the URLs, extract keys and stuff
-They break up that request and make it easy to process

 ```erlang